How to Add Beads to Knitwear – A Free Tutorial

 If you love lace knitting, you are bound to be familiar with the brilliant Norwegian-born designer Anniken Allis!
-We’re thrilled to reveal that Anniken has designed a shawl exclusively for us and you’ll be able to download it FREE for a week!
+We’re thrilled to reveal that Anniken has designed a shawl exclusively for us!

 Anniken is a prolific designer who teaches knitting techniques all over the world.
 Ma Belle is a rectangular shawl that is created from one skein of Yarn Collective Portland Lace, which comes in ten delicious shades curated by designer Melanie Berg!
 It is worked here in The Magician (208), a beautiful rich purple and magenta semi-solid blend.
 It’s 100% merino wool, hand dyed in Peru.
 Ma Belle also has some beautiful beading added, which you can learn more about in Anniken’s video below, but this shawl looks just as beautiful without it!

 We caught up with Anniken to ask her all about her knitting!

 Hi Anniken, we just love your lace patterns – how did you learn to knit?

 I don’t actually remember learning to knit.
 I grew up in Norway and knitting has always been very popular in Norway.
 My mum was always knitting and she says I just picked it up.
 She doesn’t remember teaching me either.
 I was very young when I learnt to knit and I knit a lot throughout my school years.
 At secondary school we were even allowed to knit in class if the teacher was just talking and we were just listening.

 There are so many lace fans in the knitting world!
 What’s so exciting about the technique?